Stafford throws 3 TDs, Lions rally to beat Bears 34-30

-CHICAGO (AP) — The Detroit Lions won their first game under interim coach Darrell Bevell, rallying to beat the slumping Chicago Bears 34-30 on Sunday.

-Adrian Peterson scored from the 5 after Romeo Okwara strip-sacked Mitchell Trubisky with about two minutes left, capping a big comeback.
-Matthew Stafford threw for 402 yards and three touchdowns for the Lions (5-7), who came away with a wild win following a major shakeup after a Thanksgiving loss to Houston.
-They fired general manager Bob Quinn and coach Matt Patricia while elevating Bevell, their offensive coordinator.
+Adrian Peterson scored from the 5 after Romeo Okwara strip-sacked Mitchell Trubisky with about two minutes left, capping the comeback.
+Matthew Stafford threw for 402 yards and three touchdowns, and the Lions (5-7) came away with a wild win following a major shakeup after a Thanksgiving loss to Houston.
+They fired general manager Bob Quinn and coach Matt Patricia while elevating Bevell, their offensive coordinator, to interim coach.

+“It was a crazy, amazing week,” Bevell said.
+“I just couldn’t be happier with how they did today.”

 Detroit trailed 30-20 early in the fourth period after Trubisky threw an 11-yard touchdown to Cole Kmet on a bootleg.
-Chicago’s Bilal Nichols then intercepted a short pass intended for Jesse James.
+Chicago’s Bilal Nichols then intercepted a short, sidearmed pass intended for Jesse James.

 But the Lions turned things around down the stretch, sending the Bears (5-7) to their sixth straight loss.

-Detroit cut it to 30-27 with 2:18 left on Stafford’s 25-yard pass to Marvin Jones Jr. Then Bears had a third down at their 17 when Okwara stripped Trubisky.
+Detroit cut it to 30-27 with 2:18 left on Stafford’s 25-yard pass to Marvin Jones Jr. Then, the Bears had a third down at their 17 when Okwara stripped Trubisky.
 John Penisini recovered and the Lions took over at the Chicago 7.

-Peterson ran it in two plays later for his second touchdown of the game, and the Lions came out on top after losing four of five.
-Peterson ran for 57 yards, and the Lions snapped a five-game losing streak to Chicago.
+Peterson ran it in two plays later for his second touchdown of the game.
+The Lions came out on top after losing four of five, and Stafford gave Bevell the game ball.

+“Guys were having a blast,” Stafford said.
+“Obviously, it was a crazy one, down to the wire.
+Defense made some huge plays late in the game.
+We were able to put enough points on the board, come away with the win.
+Happy for (Bevell).
+Happy for our team.
+Just excited to get a win and thought it was fitting;he needed to get that game ball.
+It’s his first game as a head coach, and to get a win is huge.”

 Jones had eight catches for 116 yards and a touchdown.
 Quintez Cephus caught a 49-yard touchdown pass.
+And Peterson ran for 57 yards.

-The Bears are on their worst skid since they dropped eight in a row in 2002.
+The Bears are on their worst skid since eight in a row in 2002.
 And the latest loss figures to fuel more speculation about coach Matt Nagy’s future.
 He lit into his team following a blowout at Green Bay last week, then watched a 10-point lead disappear in the final moments.

+“Is this right now a difficult time?”
+Nagy said.
+“You’re damn right it is.
+It really is.
+It’s hard.
+It challenges you in a lot of different ways.
+It’s hard, but this is also why we’re in the position that we’re in, is to let these guys see the authenticity of your belief and trust in them.
+I think think the easy way out is for people in different positions like myself as a head coach to just chalk it up and say this wasn’t our year, but that will never happen to me and our guys.
+They feed off of that and that’s all we can do.”

 BEARS STATS

 Trubisky was 26 of 34 for 267 yards and a touchdown.
-The 2017 second overall draft pick played turnover-free ball until the strip-sack after giving it away three times against the Packers in his first start since Week 3.
+The 2017 second overall draft pick played turnover-free ball until Okwara knocked the ball out of his hands after giving it away three times against the Packers in his first start since Week 3.

+“I think I was in shock a little bit,” Trubisky said.
+“I thought we were pretty much in control the whole game. … I was just in shock because I felt like we were going to win that one.”

 David Montgomery ran for 72 yards and two touchdowns.
 He had a 13-yard TD in the first quarter and a 4-yarder in the final minute of the half to make it 23-13.